-- 9. To meet this demand, the Office's budget needs to evolve, as does its staffing (in terms of headcount).
-The resource needs arising from the basic size model will be explained and justified in detail in a subsequent report by the Office. - 10.
-Throughout the basic size exercise, the Office has and continues to engage in close coordination and extensive consultation with the other organs of the Court.
-Given the interrelationship between the 'basic size' of the OTP and the activities of the other organs of the Court, the Office deemed it critical to ensure comprehensive consultations are undertaken with the Registry and the Presidency.
+- 10. Throughout the basic size exercise, the Office has worked in close coordination with the other organs of the Court.
+Given the interrelationship between the basic size of the OTP and the activities of the other Court organs, the Office deemed it critical to ensure comprehensive consultations were undertaken with the Registry and the Presidency.
 In light of the overall future cost of the Court and the financial implications, States will need to decide on the pace in which this basic size can be reached, after having had sufficient time to decide upon the underlying justifications.
-The Office would like to achieve the proposed basic size within the time frame of the present strategic plan. - 11.
+Due to existing and anticipated demands and concomitant resource needs, the Office would like to achieve the proposed basic size within the timeframe of the present strategic plan. - 11.
 In parallel to this strategic plan, the Office has defined 14 indicators that comprehensively cover the performance areas over which it has sufficient control.
 In addition, the strategic risks related to this strategic plan have been identified and assessed, and risk mitigation strategies have been put in place for the high level risks. - 12.
-The combination of the new strategic plan, the budget, the performance indicators and the risk management initiatives offer State Parties and other stakeholders a comprehensive and integrated picture of the way forward for the Office.
+The combination of the new strategic plan, the budget, the performance indicators and the risk management initiatives offer States Parties and other stakeholders a comprehensive and integrated picture of the way forward for the Office.